adobe/coral-spectrum/coralui-guide/manual/styles.md

 ## Theme

-The default CoralUI font styles cascade from `coral--light` or `coral--dark` theme, so that class must be specified at a higher level.
+The default Coral Spectrum font styles cascade from `coral--light`, `coral--lightest`, `coral--dark` and `coral--darkest` theme, so that class must be specified at a higher level.

 ```
 <body class="coral--light">